Sooma Depression Therapy

 Sooma Depression Therapy uses non-invasive brain stimulation to modulate the function of prefrontal areas of the brain.
 A portable medical device delivers electrical current to the brain for 30-minutes at a time.
 The aim is to normalise the hypoactivity of the left dorsolateral prefrontal cortex (DLPFC).
-After repeating the stimulation once a day for three weeks, symptoms are relieved for the majority of patients1.
+After repeating the stimulation once a day for three weeks, symptoms are relieved for the majority of patients3.
 Sooma Depression Therapy is not associated with serious or systemic side effects.
-It is also painless and safe to self-administer by the patient.
+The treatment is painless and safe to self-administer by the patient.

 Figure 2.
 Sooma Depression Therapy utilises a small portable medical device called Sooma tDCS.
-The system consists of a stimulator unit, two electrodes with colour-coded cables, a head cap for electrode positioning and a stimulation pad that forms the contact surface between a patient and the electrode.
+The system consists of a stimulator unit, two electrodes with colour-coded cables, a head cap for electrode positioning and a stimulation pad that forms the contact surface between the skin and electrodes.

 Fast, safe and effective

-Sooma Depression Therapy is extremely well tolerated and not associated with serious adverse events.
-84% of patients complete the treatment course successfully even if they are required to visit a clinic for every treatment session1.
-A recent safety review, based on over 40 000 stimulation sessions, concluded that the technique is safe even when used in adolescent or elderly population3.
-Typical side effects include itching under the electrodes during stimulation and a transient headache after the stimulation.
-FDA has concluded the stimulation to be without a reasonable expectation of any serious adverse event3, a stance that has been adopted also by NICE9 and the Royal College of Psychiatrists10.
+Sooma Depression Therapy is very well tolerated and has no serious side effects.
+84% of patients successfully complete the treatment period, even if they have to visit the clinic for each stimulation3.
+A safety review, based on over 40,000 stimulation sessions, concluded that tDCS technology is safe, even used in treatment of adolescent or elderly patients2.
+Typical mild side effects include itching under the electrodes during the stimulation and transient headache after stimulation.
+The FDA has concluded that tDCS treatment is without a reasonable expectation of serious adverse events2, a position also endorsed by NICE4.

 - Bikson M, et al. Safety of Transcranial Direct Current Stimulation: Evidence Based Update 2016.
 Brain Stimul.
 2016 Sep-Oct;9(5):641-61.